FAQ - Frequently Asked Questions

 Price stabilityFerrite magnets are less subject to price fluctuations than neodymium magnets because their production does not require rare earth metals.

-Temperature resistanceFerrite magnets can be used at temperatures between -40 ░C and 250 ░C, while most neodymium magnets lose their magnetisation permanently at a temperature of 80 ░C. However, temperatures under -40 ░C are no problem for neodymium magnets.
+Temperature resistanceFerrite magnets can be used at temperatures between -40 °C and 250 °C, while most neodymium magnets will permanently lose their magnetisation starting at 80 °C. However, temperatures below -40 °C are no problem for neodymium magnets.

-More information under What temperatures can magnets sustain?
+More information can be found under What temperatures can magnets withstand?

-Outdoor useFerrite magnets are chemical and rust resistant, while neodymium magnets are not suitable for outdoor use (except for rubberised Nd magnets).
+Outdoor useFerrite magnets are chemical and rust resistant, while neodymium magnets are not suitable for outdoor use (except for rubber coated neodymium magnets).

-More information under Can I use magnets outdoors as well?
+More information can be found under Can I use magnets outdoors as well?

 BrittlenessFerrite magnets can break into pieces when you repeatedly put a strain on them.
 Neodymium magnets are very brittle and crack easily, which can lead to injuries of user or bystanders.